 SELECT UNICODE(@Str1) AS Result1, NCHAR(UNICODE(@Str1)) AS Result2, UNICODE(@Str2) AS Result3, NCHAR(UNICODE(@Str2)) AS Result4;

 In the next line, We used the NCHAR function on a group of Ncharacters (word).
-Here, the UNICODE method will return the Unicode value of the leftmost character (i.e., â), and that should be 226.
+Here, the UNICODE method will return the Unicode value of the leftmost character (i.e., â), which should be 226.
 Next, the NCHAR String method will return the Character at 226, and that is â

 SELECT NCHAR(UNICODE('âëz')) AS Result5;